davidanderson3/umls-release-qa/README.md

 tables for easier review.
 Size changes now include a percentage column to show relative growth or shrinkage.
 Counts in the MRDEF report are sorted alphabetically by SAB.
+MRRANK reports list any rows that were added or removed.

 ### Viewing Reports